CatalystCode/qnamakerbot/README.md

     "MICROSOFT_APP_PASSWORD" : "--INSERT-YOUR-APP-PASSWORD-HERE--"
   }

-(these value are generated as part of the bot creation process)
 ```
+(these values are generated as part of the bot creation process)
  - Configure at least one channel to be able to access your bot.